 Lost in Slow Travel

 Perhaps you’re starting out, wanting to know more about slow travel and what it means as you walk, pedal or paddle around landscapes and their communities.
 Perhaps you ask yourself ‘How am I contributing to sustainable futures through what I do?’
-Or perhaps you’re like me and see too much called ‘slow travel’ that forgets its spirit and essence – what it’s about in terms of both the art of travelling and the traveller’s ethics, values and interests.
-Either way, if we are to be slow travellers, we need to give some time and space for some thinking, some reflection, some re-imagining our travels.
+Or perhaps you’re like me and see too much called ‘slow travel’ that forgets its spirit and essence – what it’s about in terms of both the art and the impacts of travelling and our ethics, values and interests as travellers.
+Either way, LoST approaches provide us with opportunities to make a difference and contribute to communities and landscapes.
+And, following on from this, if we are to be LoST, we need to give some time and space for some thinking, some reflection, some re-imagining of our travels.

 When we bring together the thinking and the doing, our own roles as travellers come into sharper focus.
 We can ask ourselves some questions: How can we travel within landscapes, so that we understand more about landscapes, communities and our roles in sustaining both?
 As travellers, what do we need to understand about travel and our own approaches to travel, to be able to contribute to protecting landscapes and their communities?
 My attempts at trying to resolve these questions in my professional life and my own travels have led very specifically to LoST.
 It stems from my 30+ years of professional experience at the intersection of travel, sustainable landscapes and sustainable communities.